-With regard to vulnerable applicants, including minors and alleged unaccompanied minors, the amended legislation along with the new policy prohibit their detention.
-Reception Regulations state that “whenever the vulnerability of an applicant is ascertained, no detention order shall be issued or, if such an order has already been issued, it shall be revoked with immediate effect.”
+With regard to vulnerable applicants, including minors and alleged unaccompanied minors, the amended legislation, along with the new policy, prohibit their detention.
+The Reception Regulations state that “whenever the vulnerability of an applicant is ascertained, no detention order shall be issued or, if such an order has already been issued, it shall be revoked with immediate effect”.

 On 22 November 2016, the European Court of Human Rights (ECtHR) delivered its judgment in Abdullahi Elmi and Aweys Abubakar v.
 Malta concerning the eight-month detention of two asylum-seeking children pending the outcome of their asylum procedure and, in particular, the age assessment procedure employed.
 The ECtHR found a violation of Article 3 of the Convention as the conditions complained of amounted to degrading treatment.
 The Court also found a violation of Article 5(4) of the Convention as the applicants did not have an effective and speedy remedy under Maltese law by which to challenge the lawfulness of their detention.

 Upon arrival at the border, families and children whose age is undisputed are taken to the closed section of the IRC for necessary checks before being accommodated in reception centres.

 However, alleged unaccompanied minors and other vulnerable persons are immediately detained waiting for assessments to be conducted, despite the Reception Regulations providing that applicants identified as minors or shall not be detained, except as a measure of last resort.
 The same goes for applicants who claim to be minors unless their claim is evidently and manifestly unfounded.
 In practice, the PIO will detain those minors who come from countries where returns are being carried out and release the other with no other form of assessment.

 According to the Regulations, whenever the vulnerability becomes apparent at a later stage, assistance and support is provided from that point onwards.